ifillbrito/builder/README.md

-This project provides a generic fluent builder that can be used as it is for any object.
+This project provides a generic builder that can be used as it is for any object.
 However, it is recommended to extend the ``BaseBuilder`` class to assign more appropiate names to the builder methods and improve the code readability.
 The builder uses method reference to setup the values in the target object.

 ## Features
-- Fluent
-- Internal References (aliases)
+- Internal references (aliases)
+- Support for adding elements to collections and maps (nested builders)
 - Functions can be applied to internal builders
-- Support for adding elements to collections and maps
-  - Warning!
-The unit tests for maps are missing.

-For more details about how to use the generic builder, take a look at the <a href='https://github.com/ifillbrito/fluent-builder/blob/master/builder/src/test/java/com/ifillbrito/builder/BuilderTest.java'>unit tests</a>.
+For more details about how to use the generic builder, take a look at the <a href='https://github.com/ifillbrito/fluent-builder/tree/master/builder/src/test/java/com/ifillbrito/builder'>unit tests</a>.
 The unit tests use the generic builder directly.
 Don't forget to extend the class ``BaseBuilder`` in order to improve code readability.

 ## Example:
 In the following example we show how to build a basic object using three approaches: